Arms Of Independence: The Guns Of The American Revolution

 Courtesy of the Institute of Military Technology

 Americans celebrate something truly astonishing every year.
 The Fourth of July marks one of the most amazing events not just in our history but in the history of the world.
 Today marks a public declaration in which some of the greatest men of the age pledged their lives, their fortunes and their sacred honor to the idea of a nation where liberty reigned.
-The men who wrote it, signed it, issued it and fought for it backed up their stance through force of arms against one of the greatest military powers of the age.
+The men who wrote the Declaration of Independence, signed it, issued it and fought for it backed up their stance through force of arms against one of the greatest military powers of the age.
 Without the guns they issued, the guns they themselves carried and the guns brought to bear by their allies, their dreams would never have been realized.
 These are the arms with which we earned our independence.

 A Dutch/English flintlock fowler from the early 18th century shown on white.